-I created a personal development exercise based on a similar one designed by Harry Faddis and promoted by Betty Martin (the 3 minutes exercise, based on the model the wheel of consent).
+I created a personal development exercise based on a similar one designed by Harry Faddis and promoted by Betty Martin (the 3 minutes exercise, based on the model of the wheel of the consent).
 I think it can be a powerful tool in creating a connection between people, as long as it is done video+audio.

 (text continues after diagrams)

 There are 10 steps or 10 micro-skills in the listening practice.
-Each meeting focuses on one step, usually.
-Each of the 2 people has 5 minutes to talk (first on a topic chosen by the other person, then on a topic freely chosen) and the other listens, practicing the micro-skills at that step.
+Each meeting focuses on one stage, usually.
+Each of the 2 people has 5 minutes to talk (first on a topic chosen by the other person, then on a topic freely chosen), and the other listens, practicing the micro-skills at that step.
 Then, they change roles.
 Thus, going at the pace of a meeting/exercise, there are 10 meetings*4 quadrants*5 minutes + brief discussions about the process and how it worked each time.
 If you would be willing to try it, I’m available on Skype or Zoom, whatever you prefer.